Universite de Bordeaux (UBx)

 The University of Bordeaux (UBx) is a multidisciplinary, research-focused and international university which is ranked among the top French universities for the quality of its academic courses and research.
 In 2011, UBx was rewarded by the French government for its overall campus strategy for excellence and was one of only three French universities in 2016 to obtain confirmation of this Excellence program.
 Via this Excellence program (25M€/year), UBx develops innovative training, research and knowledge transfer programs in numerous fields of excellence and in partnership with other educational institutions in Bordeaux.

 UBx is a leading education and research organisation (#top200 in the 2017 Shanghai ranking and # 3 in France), and counts about 53 000 students (including 6.200 as international students) and 5.600 staff (including 4,000 as academic and research staff).
-Its cutting-edge research activities are carried out in 74 research departments associated with major research bodies (CNRS, CEA, INSERM and INRA).
+Its cutting-edge research activities are carried out in 74 research departments associated with major research bodies (CNRS, CEA, IOGS, INSERM and INRA).
 UBx offers high level of research with an international scope: 19 international research laboratories, 2 cross-border joint laboratories as well as one international joint research unit.
-It has participated in 163 EU collaborative projects (H2020, FP7, Interreg), Over the past 10 years, it has developed a strong experience in coordinating EU projects (more than 70 as coordinator: 52 FP7/H2020; 20 Education), and has a dedicated team of EU project managers for coordinating transnational R&I projects.

-The “Industrial partnership, metrology and photonic systems” research axis lead by Giorgio Santarelli aims to explore new photonic systems with high metrological performances or novel functionalities, such as smart sensors or laser systems.
-In this group, Giorgio Santarelli has a long-standing experience in precise measurements, high-end optoelectronics and instrumentation frequency metrology in stable and agile laser systems.
+The group of Dr. Santarelli aims to explore new photonic systems with high metrological performances or novel functionalities, such as smart sensors or laser systems.
+His group has a long-standing experience in precise measurements, high-end opto-electronics and instrumentation frequency metrology in stable and agile laser systems.
 Since 2014 Giorgio Santarelli established at LP2N a partnership for high-power low-noise lasers, which involves close industry/academia collaboration on innovative research.
-In this framework a shared lab with an industrial leader in high power fibre laser development (Azur Light Systems in Péssac) has been created with the support of the ANR LabCom program and the Conseil Regional d’Aquitaine.
+In this framework a shared lab with an industrial leader in high power fibre laser development (Azur Light Systems in Pessac) has been created with the support of the ANR LabCom program and the Conseil Regional d’Aquitaine.